habibbhutto/speech-analytics-service/README.md

-# Speech Analysis Service
+# Speech Analytics Service

-A backend service provides endpoints to get the analysis of presidents' speeches.
-At this point of time, it's a simple service with one endpoint, moving forward it could be extended with other features as the need arises.
+Speech Analytics is a backend service that provides endpoints to get the analysis of political speeches.
+At this point of time, it's a simple service with one endpoint `GET /api/evaluation`, moving forward it could be extended with other features as the need arises.

 Assumptions: